-“Edge computing is the fastest growing segment of IT infrastructure as it goes beyond the hype and is defining the role of today’s modern data centre.
+“Edge computing is the fastest growing segment of IT infrastructure as it goes beyond the hype and is defining the role of today’s modern data center.
 By bringing IT infrastructure closer to the edge, organisations will minimise latency and thin the application structure,” says Collier.

-“Edge computing plays an integral part of the future for data centres and as IoT and AI grows, underpinned by the demand for performance driven applications, we will see a need for IT infrastructure at the edge.”
+“Edge computing plays an integral part of the future for data centers and as IoT and AI grows, underpinned by the demand for performance driven applications, we will see a need for IT infrastructure at the edge.”

 Collier says the demand for edge computing is not new.